Personal Loan Basics

 How do I know if a lender is legitimate?

-Legitimate providers are licensed, transparent about their terms, and do not pressure you.
-You can verify a lender's license through the NMLS Consumer Access database, which is the official registry for licensed financial institutions in the United States.
-The Better Business Bureau (BBB) and Consumer Financial Protection Bureau (CFPB) complaint databases are also worth checking.
-A provider that cannot clearly explain their fees, rates, and terms before you apply is not one you want to borrow from.
+Legitimate lenders are licensed, upfront about their terms, and don't pressure you.
+You can check a lender's license through the NMLS Consumer Access database - the official registry for licensed financial institutions in the U.S. The Better Business Bureau (BBB) and Consumer Financial Protection Bureau (CFPB) complaint databases are also worth a look.
+If a lender can't clearly explain their fees, rates, and terms before you apply, find someone else.

 How can I avoid getting scammed?

-Legitimate providers do not guarantee approval before reviewing your application.
+Legitimate lenders don't guarantee approval before reviewing your application.
 If someone does, walk away.
-Other red flags: requests for upfront fees before you receive any funds, pressure to decide immediately, vague or evasive answers about terms, and providers who are not registered in your state.
+Other red flags: requests for upfront fees before you get any money, pressure to decide immediately, vague or evasive answers about terms, and lenders not registered in your state.
 When something feels off, it usually is.
-Take your time, do the verification, and do not let urgency push you into a decision you have not thought through.
+Take your time, verify everything, and don't let urgency push you into a decision you haven't thought through.

 Do I need to be a U.S. citizen to get a loan?

 Not necessarily.
-Many providers offer these loans to permanent residents and non‑citizens who hold a valid visa, provided they meet the other eligibility requirements.
-The specific rules vary by provider, so it is worth confirming directly when you compare options.
-Some are more flexible on this than others.
+Many lenders offer personal loans to permanent residents and non‑citizens with valid visas, as long as they meet the other eligibility requirements.
+The rules vary by lender, so it's worth confirming directly as you compare your options.
+Some are more flexible than others.